labcif/AutopsySpeechToText/README.md

 - download deepspeech models from [here](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3).
 - Download `native_client.amd64.PROCTYPE.OSTYPE.tar.xz` from [here](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3).
 If building with CUDA support, then download with PROCTYPE = CUDA.
-- To use the GPU version of tensorflow, CUDA 10.1 runtime and CuDNN 7.6.5 for CUDA 10.1 must be installed in the system.
+- To build with GPU support CUDA 10.1 runtime and CuDNN 7.6.5 for CUDA 10.1 must be installed in the system.

 ## Windows